Cloudxtreme/DDPS-demo/files/README.md

     ├── exabgp
     ├── nginx
     ├── node
+    ├── os-patches
-    ├── pgpool
+    ├── pgpool-II
     ├── postgresql
     └── web-app

+The provision script provision-vm.sh controls which applications are installed and configured first.
+The order matters!

-Each directory should contain the files need for configuring the application.
-The script for installing the application and configuring is located in the scripts/vm-install.d directory.
+Each folder must contain an install script for installing and configuring the application.
+Please check the requirements for your application are working, before installing/configuring the application.

+For instance pgpool-II requires postgresql, so the postgresql/install_postgresql.sh must come before pgpool-II/install_pgpool-II.sh in the provision-vm.sh and the pgpool-II/install_pgpool-II.sh should check that postgresql is installed and configure correctly before configuring.